Moonshine-IDE/MoonshineWebsite/docs/recaptcha/grails/index.md

 ![](.\img\running.png)

 ###### Step 14
 Grails supports hot reloading.
-Most of the time if you change anything in code the changes will be immediatly reflected in the app.
-There are times however, when you will need to stop the server.
+Most of the time if you change anything in code the changes will be immediately reflected in the app.
+There are times, however, when you will need to stop the server.
 You can do this at any time by pressing the red button on the status bar:

 ![](.\img\stop-server.png)

-One of the time, when you need to stop the server is when you want to invoke a grails command from Moonshine.
+One of the times, when you need to stop the server is when you want to invoke a grails command from Moonshine.
 We're going to do this in the next step, so stop the server now.

 #### Creating a User Object

-Now, that we have a running initial project we can add our buisness object.
-It's going to be a class representing a User with fileds like First Name, Last Name and Email.
-We want to be abele to create this object via REST API and be able to save it to a database.
+Now, that we have a running initial project we can add our business object.
+It's going to be a class representing a User with fields like First Name, Last Name, and Email.
+We want to be able to create this object via REST API and be able to save it to a database.

 ###### Step 15
 To create our User object go to: `Project -> Run Grails command`